-Manipur elections: Voting for second phase begins in 22 constituencies
+Manipur elections: Voter turnout of 11.4% recorded till 9 am in second phase

 Violence during first phase

 The first phase of the election was held on February 28 and was marked with sporadic incidents of violence.
+A voter turnout of 78.30% was recorded in first phase.

 In Churachandpur district, one person was injured in clashes between supporters of the BJP and Kuki People’s Alliance.
 An electronic voting machine was also damaged and later replaced, according to the State Election Commission.